serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 Line 2 correctly overrides the method at line 1.
 Line 2 correctly overloads the method at line 1.
-There is neither overloading nor overriding happening in the given code but the program will compile fine. x The program will not compile.
+There is neither overloading nor overriding happening in the given code but the program will compile fine.
+- [x] The program will not compile.
 The program will compile and print 4.